risingwavelabs/risingwave-docs/versioned_docs/version-1.3/sql/commands/sql-create-table.md

       tolls DOUBLE PRECISION>);
 ```

-The statement below creates a materialized source with a Kafka broker as the source.
+The statement below creates a table with the Kafka connector.

 ```sql
 CREATE TABLE IF NOT EXISTS source_abc (